Aren't You Going to Ravish Me?

-- Played straight in the japanese edition.
+- Played straight in the Japanese edition.
 A group of henchmen captures Lina, one suggests they should rape her, but everyone refuses for some reasons.
 A werewolf says he just finds human girls incredibly ugly, and Lina is seriously pissed.
-She did realize that complaining would be a bad idea, though.
+She does realize that complaining would be a bad idea, though.

 - Lina Inverse is just about to get attacked by a troll, when it scoots itself over to go after a nearby waitress instead.
 Not exactly being ravished, but the implication is there...

 - In the first episode of Soul Eater, Spirit at first accuses the title character of having designs on his daughter, Maka, but then when Soul rudely denies having any interest in her, Spirit starts acting like a Pervert Dad and lists his daughter's "qualities".

 - In the Ranma ½ manga, during the "Little Hawaii" story, a bunch of male students from Fūrinkan are infected by the "Aloha virus" thanks to the Principal's latest ploy.
 This makes them act like "honeymooner tourists in Hawaii", the dream of any Japanese.
 Thus they begin assaulting Female!Ranma, Akane and Ukyō to make them their "wives"... but they twice ignore Hinako-sensei since she looks like a little girl.
 She feels quite insulted by that.